DarylsCorner/azure-vm-nic-swap/README.md

 ### IP Address Handling
 - **Temporary IP Strategy**: The script creates the new NIC with a temporary IP, then updates to the final IP after the old NIC is deleted
 - **Azure IP Query**: Script automatically queries Azure for available IPs in the subnet
-- **15-Second Wait**: After deleting old NIC, script waits 15 seconds for IP release (optimized from 2 minutes)
+- **15-Second Wait**: After deleting old NIC, script waits 15 seconds for IP release
 - **Static Allocation**: When `--private-ip-address` is specified, Azure CLI automatically assigns Static allocation

 ### Naming Strategy & Smart Detection